smidl/AnomalyDetection.jl/playground/params_tuning/readme.txt

 	"ldim" - Integer, [1, Inf].
 Latent dimension, used in all models.
 Potentially it should not 	make sense that it is larger than the dimensionality of input data.

+	"eta" - Real, [0,Inf].
+Learning rate of the optimizer.

 	VAE:

 	"lambda" - Real, [1e-10, 1e0].
 Weight of the KLD in the loss function.
 Typical values are